 Dr Rolfhamre has published articles in international, peer-reviewed academic journals and has produced several CD recordings as a performing artist.
-Between 2016–2018, he was appointed Editor in Chief for Norwegian Journal of Musicology Online (Editorial Board Member since 2018), and between 2015–2018, he was Editorial Board Member of Studia Musicologica Norvegica.
+Between 2016–2018, he was appointed Editor in Chief for the Norwegian Journal of Musicology Online now renamed as Norwegian eJournal of Music Research, and between 2015–2018, he was Editorial Board Member of Studia Musicologica Norvegica.

 Dr Rolfhamre has received several scholarships and awards, including Agder Academy of Sciences and Letters’ Research Prize for Young Researchers, Vest-Agder County Council’s Artist Scholarship and The Norwegian Arts Council’s Artist Scholarship (Diversestipend).
 He is an elected member of the Agder Academy of Sciences and Letters.

 He is involved in several projects and organisations, such as the REMP: Reconfiguring Early Modern Performance (Organiser), Research Group for Song Lyrics, Early Modern and Modern Research Group and the Art in Context research platform.

 Dr Rolfhamre was previously appointed conductor and musical leader for the Norwegian Flute Ensemble and he has had concerts in multiple European countries with internationally acclaimed artists.

 Dr Rolfhamre is a Pyramid Historical Strings Artist and he plays Lauri Niskanen instruments.